top of page

 For the past few weeks I’ve been suffering from symptoms of stress – feeling overwhelmed, finding it difficult to wind down and waking in the middle of the night.
 This began not long after I started a demanding project that increased both my work and mental load.

-Fortunately there are actions we can all take to reduce stress when faced with situations that we find challenging, thereby protecting our mental health and ability to cope.
+Fortunately there are actions we can all take to reduce stress when faced with situations that we find challenging, thereby increasing our ability to cope and capacity to work.

 In considering ways that I could do this, I saw a parallel between the way we manage our money and the way we might care for ourselves.
 It was so similar that I decided to call the outcome my “mental wealth management plan”.